skip to content

 00:39:37 - Anthony Campolo

-At least top wise.
+At least top-wise.
 Yeah, there we go.
-Okay, so let me just kind of walk through this real quick and then you can ask me questions about individual things.
-If any of it confuses you.
-First step defines we're using Node, where it's Node 16 and we're running it in Alpine.
+Okay, so let me just kind of walk through this real quick, and then you can ask me questions about individual things if any of it confuses you.
+First step defines we're using Node 16, and we're running it in Alpine.
 Alpine is a Linux operating system.
-If we left off Alpine, then you would not download the same bundle of things because this is running like it's running Linux and it's running Node.
-So you can choose to run different kinds of Linux, because different kinds of Linux have different dependencies.
-This ensures that your Docker file ends up small and lightweight.
+If we left off Alpine, then you would not download the same bundle of things, because this is running Linux and it's running Node.
+So you can choose to run different kinds of Linux because different kinds of Linux have different dependencies.
+This ensures that your Dockerfile ends up small and lightweight.
 It's going to be like 100 megabytes instead of 2 gigabytes.
-That's the only reason why we're using Alpine.
-Specifically.
-For someone who's new to Docker, this is totally not that important.
-But just for the record, for people who are watching this and are confused about what this means, there's your explanation of why we're using Alpine.
+That's the only reason why we're using Alpine specifically.
+For someone who's new to Docker, this is totally not that important, but just for the record, for people who are watching this and are confused about what this means, there's your explanation of why we're using Alpine.
 It's just a way to run Node in a very small Linux operating system.

 00:40:43 - Jenn Junod

-This also helps because you don't know if you'll get we receive questions from nine months later.
+This also helps because you don't know if you'll get questions from nine months later.
 Yay.

 00:40:52 - Anthony Campolo